Regularity and Cohomological Splitting Conditions for Vector Bundles on Multiprojective Spaces: Regularity on

-\begin{remark} If $F$ is a regular coherent sheaf on $X$ then it is globally generated.\\ In fact by the above proposition we have the following surjections: and so the map is a surjection.\\ Moreover we can consider a sufficiently large twist $l$ such that $F(l,l)$ is globally generated.
+\begin{remark} If $F$ is a regular coherent sheaf on $X$, then it is globally generated.\\ In fact by the above proposition we have the following surjections: so the map $H^0(F)\otimes H^0(\sO(1,1))\rightarrow H^0(F(1,1))$ is surjective.
+Moreover, we can consider a sufficiently large twist $l$ such that $F(l,l)$ is globally generated.
 The commutativity of the diagram